tacojones/blogg/README.md

 ![blogg](logo.png)

 </div>
-# PHP Blog Script

-This is a simple PHP blog script that parses Markdown posts with YAML front matter for metadata, allowing you to group posts by year and month in subfolders.
-It also supports static pages, a clean URL structure, and automatic slug generation.
-The script uses [Parsedown](https://parsedown.org/) for Markdown parsing and a custom YAML parser for front matter.
+blogg is a lightweight, flat-file blogging platform that combines simplicity with essential features.
+Built for developers and content creators who want a no-database, markdown-based blogging solution, blogg leverages Markdown for post content and YAML front matter for metadata, keeping everything neatly organized in the file system.
+It offers an intuitive interface with Markdown and syntax highlighting support, pagination, custom date formatting, and a built-in search feature.
+With blogg, you can create, manage, and display posts easily, all while keeping the setup minimal and code straightforward.
+This makes it perfect for small personal blogs, project documentation, or any site that benefits from a flat-file, database-free approach.

 ## Features